Official results confirm no party won a majority in South Africa's election as coalition talks start

 There is some time pressure for coalition talks to progress and for the uncertainty to be minimized given South Africa’s new Parliament needs to sit for the first time and elect a president within 14 days of the election results being declared.

-Ramaphosa is seeking a second and final term and Mbalula said his position as leader of the ANC was not in question despite the election result.
+Ramaphosa, the leader of the ANC, is seeking a second and final term and Mbalula said his position as leader of the party was not in question despite the election result.
 Mbalula said the ANC would not consider the demands by the MK Party of former President Jacob Zuma that Ramaphosa step down as a condition for talks.

 “No political party will dictate terms to us, the ANC.
 They will not ...
 You come to us with that demand, forget (it),” Mbalula said.